Jaffrez/Jaffrez/README.md

 - I'm a senior high school student from China.

-- Rust & Go is my favorite programming language and I'm still learning them.
+- Rust is my favorite programming language and I'm still learning them.

-- I like programing and I wrote my first program when I was a pupil.
+- I like programing and I wrote my first program when I was little.

 **Nice to meet you and best wishes for you, my friends :)**